viplavsomkuwar77/opentelemetry-microservices-devops/k8s/README.md

-## Kubernetes Deployment
+## Kubernetes Manifests

 This directory contains Kubernetes manifests used to deploy the OpenTelemetry microservices demo application.

+### Manifests
+- `manifests/complete-deploy.yaml`
-- `complete-deploy.yaml` includes all core microservices such as Ads, Cart, Checkout, Payment, Recommendation, and Product Catalog.
+  Deploys all core microservices including Ads, Cart, Checkout, Payment, Recommendation, Product Catalog, and supporting services.

-- The manifest defines Services, Deployments, and ServiceAccounts required to run the application on a Kubernetes cluster.
+The manifest defines Kubernetes Deployments, Services, and ServiceAccounts required to run the application on a cluster.

-This approach was used to understand end-to-end microservices deployment and service communication within Kubernetes.